Part 4 in a series about medical path-breaker Dr. Punyamurtula Kishore

 Too Little, Too Late

-By June 10, 2014, Massachusetts suddenly “got religion” and jumped on the we-can-do-better bandwagon, as if the sobriety maintenance model promoted by Dr. Kishore was a new innovation that the appointed task force experts had just now concocted in response to the state’s addiction epidemic.
-In reality, the state task force had belatedly reinvented the wheel—the wheel Dr. Kishore had already put into practice in Massachusetts years earlier.
+By June 10, 2014, Massachusetts suddenly “got religion” and jumped on the we-can-do-better bandwagon, as if the sobriety maintenance model promoted by Dr. Kishore was an innovation that the appointed task force experts had just now concocted in response to the state’s addiction epidemic.2 In reality, the state task force had belatedly reinvented the wheel—the wheel Dr. Kishore had already put into practice in Massachusetts years earlier.

 For the record, Dr. Kishore regards the two attempts to put his medical license in jeopardy as “smoke screens” designed to take attention off the primary issues.
 While quite true, an understanding of the state’s overreaching in these hearings, smoke screen or not, will prove instructive.
 If state officials are not faithful in little things, they won’t be faithful in big things (Luke 19:17).